Scotland’s Oldest Bridges.

 In 1879 an Ayr watchmaker, Robert Templeton bequeathed his entire estate of £10,000 in trust for the rebuilding of the old bridge.
 Twenty-eight years passed before the estate was settled and the decisions were completed.
 No one knew what ‘rebuilding’ meant.
 Administrators and engineers, having inspected the bridge, declared it irreparable and suggested knocking it down and starting again.
 Lovers of history, supported by Burns enthusiasts, wanted to preserve, renew and renovate.
 The next-of-kin challenged the will and stood-by ready to claim the bequest for themselves if the trust was not properly carried out.
 It was largely thanks to the campaigning of James Morris, an Ayr architect, that the final decision was taken to preserve, in 1907.

 Today the Auld Brig of Ayr is a pedestrian pathway and historical monument, mainly dating from around 1585.
 There may be some foundation remains from the 15th century.
-There are four arches, each of differing masonry, reflecting many rebuilds over the centuries.
-The depressed voussoirs are in dressed stone and the spandrels are in rubble.
+There are four segmental arches, each of differing masonry, reflecting many rebuilds over the centuries.
+The recessed voussoirs are in dressed stone and the spandrels are in rubble.
 There are massive cutwaters but no refuges.
 The old lamps have been preserved.
 Parapets are stepped upwards at both ends and come from a later period.
+The arches are of 52ft span and rise 27ft above the waterline.
+It is 13ft wide between the parapets.

-The Auld Brig appears on Roy's survey and on Blaeu's Atlas.
+The Auld Brig appears on Roy's survey, Adair’s map and Blaeu's Atlas.
 Pont did not cover Ayrshire but Gordon’s map from the same period does include Ayr Bridge.